AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs;

-In this case, :ada:`Rec` is limited both in the partial and in the full view.
+In this case, :ada:`Rec` is limited both in the partial and in the full view, so it's considered explicitly limited.

 If we make the full view of the :ada:`Rec` non-limited (by removing the :ada:`limited` keyword in the private part), then the :ada:`Rec` type